 Since 2014, Pakistan has become increasingly opposed to Valentine’s Day and its celebrations.
-In 2016, president Mamnoon Hussain, who was infamous for his absence from the politicalpakistan flag with red hearts on it scene, urged people to not celebrate Valentine’s Day.
+In 2016, president Mamnoon Hussain, who was infamous for his absence from the political scene, urged people to not celebrate Valentine’s Day.
 Hussain was so invested in Valentine’s Day that he made these comments on the death anniversary of Sardar Abdur Rab Nishtar.
 In 2017, a Pakistani sought a ban against Valentine’s Day in Islamabad High Court, claiming that this celebration spreads “immorality, nudity and indecency” in Pakistan.
 IHC banned the promotion of Valentine’s Day.
 Afterward, Islamabad High Court issued show-cause notices to Geo TV channel and anchors for speaking against the ban on Valentine’s Day.
 Religious parties alternatively celebrate it as Haya Day, as if only be-haya Pakistanis (haya is usually required of women though) celebrate Valentine’s Day.
 A university suggested renaming the holiday Sisters’ Day, a concept more “compatible with Pakistan’s culture and Islam.”
 Anybody who is familiar with Pakistani youth would find this reasoning humorous, and this announcement, accordingly, invited jokes on social media.

 All of these above-described alternatives to Valentine’s Day assume that Valentine’s Day, a celebration of love, is immodest/be-haya and anti-family, that it promotes loose morality and sexual promiscuity, that it is a western cultural import.
 Here it is also worth mentioning that some ulema in other Muslim countries like Saudi Arabia and Turkey have declared that celebrating Valentine’s Day is not prohibited and it is not haram.
 But one wonders what is it about people expressing love that makes the clergy, the state, and various institutions in Pakistan come together in its opposition?
 One also wonders if they actually believe that banning or renaming events can restore some religious code or stop a cultural change?